EvilFreelancer/routeros-api-php/README.md

 $client = new \RouterOS\Client($config);
 ```

-Call facade and pass array of parameters to `client` method:
+Use the facade and pass array of parameters to `client` method:

 ```php
 $client = \RouterOS::client([